vandaqui/whmcs-theme-ecommerciar-v1/README.md

 > /templates/orderforms/standard_cart/domainregister.tpl

 ###### Notes
-> as of the pathroutes are encoded by default, you might find a few hardcoded lines.
+> As of the pathroutes are encoded by default, you might find a few hardcoded lines.

 ## Useful Links